periph/gohci/README.md

 The default rule is that only PRs coming from the own repo (not a fork) will be automatically tested, plus any push to the repository.

+You can specify `SuperUsers` to allow all PRs created by these users to be tested automatically.
+These users can also comment `gohci: run` on any commit which will trigger a test run.

 ### Won't the auto-updater break my CI when you push broken code?